Sazan-Mahbub/EGRET/README.md

     In the above commands, "protein_index" represents the index of the protein-name in the "protein_list.txt" file.
 (You can set it to any number, e.g: for the protein-name at index 2 (third row of the "protein_list.txt" file), set protein_index=2).
     These commands will print the predicted numeric propensities of all the residues in the protein at index "0" of "protein_list.txt" file.
 The propensities will be printed sequentially following the order of the residues in the input PDB file of this protein.

-  b.
-To access general information about the input proteins, please run the following commands:
+  - To access general information about the input proteins, please run the following commands:
     ```python
     protein_information = output['protein_info']
     protein_index = 0